How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 • Which route is best for EU mobility?

 For actual relocation to other EU countries, the EU Blue Card is strongest because it offers a simplified path to move and apply for a new Blue Card in another Member State after a qualifying period.
-D3, D7, D8 and Golden Visa support Schengen travel, but not easy onward work migration.
+The GTP, D3, D7, D8 and Golden Visa support Schengen travel, but not easy onward work migration.

 • Costs: which route is typically most expensive?